danieltarbiat/tftflask/README.md

 ## This is an API for the game Teamfight Tactics

-This project was built with the help of Riots API keys.
+This project was built with the help of Riots API.
 * Fetches the latest 20 matches data from the Riot API key when receiving a post request with the desired summoner name and region.
 * Sorts through the data and returns the most played traits, augments, units and items that the summoner has played in the latest 20 matches.
 * Also adds links to images for every trait, augment, unit and item.